 What’s better than a perfectly crispy-on-the-outside, melty-on-the-inside panini?
 The Cuisinart Griddler Five can deliver just that in addition to exquisite burgers.

 Named for its five (!!) functions, this sleek machine is a panini press, contact grill, full grill, full griddle, and half grill/half griddle.
 Flip the reversible grill plates to cook chicken, veggies, and quesadillas, or make a panini— the height adjusts to accommodate various thicknesses of bread.
 Its LCD screen shows function, temperature, and timer, while the removable and reversible dishwasher-safe nonstick cooking plates mean easy storage.

 The Hamilton Beach Searing Grill (view at Amazon) will completely satisfy your grilling craving whatever it is you want to cook up, while still being affordable.
 Though if you want to replicate your outdoor grill inside, you should pick up the Zojirushi Indoor Electric Grill (view at Amazon).

 What to Look for in an Indoor Grill

-When it comes to cooking surface, bigger isn’t necessarily better.
-An 80-square-inch grill is great fit for a single person or a couple, while a 100-square-inch can easily grill enough food for families of three to five.
+When it comes to the cooking surface, bigger isn’t necessarily better.
+An 80-square-inch grill is a great fit for a single person or a couple, while a 100-square-inch can easily grill enough food for families of three to five.
 Need more?
-Get ready to grill up a few batches (or move the party outside, as you’re unlikely to find an indoor grill larger than 150-square-inches.)
+Get ready to grill up a few batches (or move the party outside, as you’re unlikely to find an indoor grill larger than 150 square inches.)

 Higher wattage means two things: your food will cook faster and you will pay more.
 If you want to cook more food faster, it’s worth investing in a higher watt grill.
 It also helps if you want the option to sear your meat since that can only be achieved at a high temperature.